RanelDL/Protodrive/README.md

 ### Chosen Algorithms:
 Object detection: SSD MobileNet
 * Mobile-friendly, chosen for its speed and efficiency.
+* Using a compact object detection model (with a small amount of classes) yields faster results during runtime and removes avoidable computational load.

 Steering: Nvidia's PilotNet
 * The model is of a discriminative type, focusing on classifying inputs into output values, as opposed to generative models that create new examples after learning the database.